Bloodborne Pathogen Related Information

 *The "exposed person" must complete an Accident/Incident Report Form as soon as possible.
 This must be completed within 24 hours of the exposure incident.

 As Step 1 is being accomplished; the "exposed person" shall treat the wound as follows: Wash the wound thoroughly with soap and water, and cover the wound with a sterile dressing and an adhesive bandage.

 The clinical instructor, supervisor, or preceptor will review and sign as a college representative.
 The clinical supervisor must be notified.

 The "exposed person" should report to Employee Health during normal business hours or to the nearest emergency care facility within 30 minutes after the exposure.
 The treating healthcare facility personnel will provide counseling, testing, and currently accepted hepatitis and anti-HIV therapy, if indicated.

-The Hartford Insurance Form should be faxed immediately to the number on the form.
 The original insurance form and incident report (stapled together) should be sent to EFSC security.

 The clinical supervisor will alert the Health Sciences Campus Administration Assistant of the incident.
 The Administrative Assistant will monitor for completion of the forms and the appropriate signatures.

 - Post-Exposure Prophylaxis Registry for Health Care Workers